 It is very inefficient to manually update all of your social networking presence.
 Luckily, Linkedin can be used to connect up all of your social networking presence.
-The application Blog Typepad can pull in an RSS or atom feed from your blog(s) and twitter feed.
+The application Blog Typepad can pull in an RSS feed from your blog(s) and Twitter feed.
 If you write a WordPress blog, there is a WordPress application that lets you display your blog on your LinkedIn profile.
 (Although Blog Typepad will do the same thing for you)

-Most social networking sites have an ability for members to collect recommendations and testimonials.
+Most social networking sites have the ability for members to collect recommendations and testimonials.
 LinkedIn is no different – and your recommendations are very prominently displayed.
 Do take the time to ask your clients and colleagues to recommend you on LinkedIn.
 For example, after I finish a coaching relationship I ask my client if they are willing to write me a LinkedIn testimonial.
 A bunch of positive recommendations can often be the deciding factor between being rung up by a recruiter.

 For more, see How to Get LinkedIn Recommendations.